kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 }
 ```

-`PodGroupResourceClaim` is a distinct type from `WorkloadResourceClaim` to allow
-each to evolve independently. e.g. to potentially reference claims made by a
-Workload from a PodGroup.

 #### Pod

-When a PodGroup includes a ResourceClaimTemplate, the `name` of the claim in the
+When a PodGroup includes claims, the `name` of a claim in the
 PodGroup can be used on Pods in the group to associate the PodGroup's dedicated
 ResourceClaim.
 This complements existing references to ResourceClaims and
 ResourceClaimTemplates.